Lemoncode/bootcamp-backend/00-stack-documental/06-bonus/01-graphql/01-concepts/README.md

 + mutation MutationA {
 +   updateRepository(input: {
 +     repositoryId: "<repository-id>"
-+     description: "This is a repository for play with Graphql Playground: https://developer.github.com/v4/explorer/"
++     description: "Updated This is a repository for play with Graphql Playground: https://developer.github.com/v4/explorer/"
 +   }) {
 +     repository {
 +       name